Be alert of possible abuses during your journey. For more information consult: Stay safe on your journey.

 - non-Ukrainian nationals and stateless persons seeking protection who were resident in Ukraine before 24 February 2022, can prove it, and cannot return to their home countries in safety and on a permanent basis.

-What do you have to do to obtain protection status S in Switzerland?
+How do I obtain protection status S in Switzerland?

 Since 1 January 2024, all registrations for new arrivals take place in Bern.
-More information can be found here: RegisterMe help / Допомога / Помощь.
-Here you can find the link to the online application form: RegisterMe.
+More information is available at RegisterMe help / Допомога / Помощь and the online application form at RegisterMe.

 If you arrive in Switzerland with a large group of people (more than 30) or with groups of vulnerable people (i.e. unaccompanied children, people with disabilities), you should contact the authorities a few days before your arrival at a federal asylum centre by sending an email to [email protected].
 This will enable the authorities to organise registration and sufficient accommodation for the group.

-If you already have private accommodation you can alternatively book an appointment through this online platform.
-If you wish to remain in your current private accommodation after the registration process, you should fill in this form and bring it with you on the day of your appointment at the federal asylum centre.
+If you already have private accommodation, you can alternatively book an appointment through this online platform.
+If you wish to remain in your current private accommodation after the registration process, you should fill in the Confirmation of Private Accommodation form and bring it with you on the day of your appointment at the federal asylum centre.
 If you have questions, you can contact [email protected].

 When you apply for protection status S, you will have to fill out a form.
-You will be given the possibility to mention whether you have reasons for seeking protection in addition to the general threats of the ongoing conflict in the Ukraine.
-Should this be the case, we strongly advise you to contact the legal aid service in the center and discuss with them whether to apply for asylum.
+You will be given the possibility to mention whether you have reasons for seeking protection in addition to the general threats of the ongoing conflict in Ukraine.
+Should this be the case, we strongly advise you to contact the legal aid service at the centre and discuss with them whether to apply for asylum.

 It is also very important that you already inform the Swiss authorities during the registration process, if you have any specific needs.
-This could include health issues (illness or disabilities), if you feel you need psychosocial support, or if you have experienced violence or abuse on your journey to Switzerland.
+This could include health issues (illness or disability), if you feel you need psycho-social support, or if you have experienced violence or abuse on your journey to Switzerland.

 After registration at the federal asylum center, beneficiaries of the status S are assigned to a canton and accommodated free of charge in a cantonal center or with private hosts organized by the Swiss Refugee Council.
-Please find more information here.
+Please find more information in the SEM Factsheet on Accommodation.
 If you do not have private accommodation, you can expect to be accommodated in the federal asylum center for an initial period of at least 7 days.

-The decision of allocation to a Canton will be notified to you once you are granted protection status S. If you wish to change your assigned canton , you should contact the SEM in writing (see this dedicated form) within 30 days, stating your reasons.
+Once you are granted protection status S, you will be informed about your Canton allocation.
+If you wish to change your assigned canton, you should contact the SEM in writing within 30 days using the Application to Change Canton – Status S form, stating your reasons.
 Send your request to this address: State Secretariat for Migration SEM, Taskforce Kantonswechsel Ukraine, Quellenweg 6, 3003 Bern-Wabern.
 Indicate both the assigned and requested canton of residence and list all persons to be included in the change of canton.

 Non-Ukrainian nationals seeking protection who held a valid residence permit for Ukraine until the outbreak of hostilities are granted protection status S under certain conditions.
 If third-country nationals who do not belong to the above-mentioned categories apply for protection in Switzerland, a standard asylum procedure is followed.
 This ensures that all persons who need protection receive it.
 If your application for protection status S is rejected, but you cannot safely return to your country of origin, you can also lodge an asylum application.
 Your application will then be examined through the standard asylum procedure.